 Unfortunately that week the kids were apparently not diggin’ the cherry tomatoes, so the leftovers were made available to staff.
 He came home with tons of tomatoes and said, “I figured you could do something with them.”

-- 2 TB extra-virgin olive oil
+- 2 tablespoons extra-virgin olive oil, divided

 - 2 cloves garlic, minced

-- 1-1/2 c.
-Parmesan cheese, freshly shredded
+- 1-1/2 cups fresh Parmesan cheese, shredded

-- 1 tsp. salt
+- 1 teaspoon salt

 Preheat the oven to 425° F.